I have a confession to make.

 My oldest son likes to eat Funfetti cake mix out of the box mixed with water.

 I confess that I don’t care.
-I mean, he’s sixteen.
+I mean, he’s a full grown adult.
 I guess if he wants to put that chemically laden pseudo-crack into his system….I guess there are worse things he could be eating.

 Like meth candy.